shevchenkobn/battleship-html/README.md

 ### Technical Debt Control
 - All known issues, implementation and tests flaws are documented either as comments in the code or as notes and TODOs in this file;
-- FIXMEs in code comments stand for issues, which have a known solution, that wasn't used due different reasons explained there;
+- FIXMEs in code comments stand for issues, which have a known solution, that wasn't used due different reasons explained in the comment.
+It has a higher priority than TODOs;
 - TODOs in this [README.md](./README.md) file stand for issues, which might have or have not a solution right now and could be revisited in the future;
-- Debug comments, which are safe to remove, are marked using DBG.
+- Remove all unneeded logs (e.g. `console.log`);
+- Most of the comments must be removed.
+Making sure that during debug you mark all comments with `dbg`, so that it is easier and safe to remove, even if it wasn't removed initially.
+Other comments might contain alternative implementation.

 ### Notes